6.17 Naming and Renaming Central Piedmont Community College Facilities, Positions, and Programs Policy - Updated 10/31/14See version history

 D. An acceptable purpose for naming facilities, positions, or programs for persons or entities is to honor living or deceased persons who meet one or more of the following criteria:

-1. A former Board of Trustees or CPCC Foundation member who has made an outstanding contribution.
+1. A current or former Board of Trustees or CPCC Foundation member who has made an outstanding contribution.

-2. A former employee who has made an outstanding contribution.
+2. A current or former employee who has made an outstanding contribution.

 3. A citizen or entity who has made a substantial monetary or personal service contribution.